Meriem Beldi

-Meriem Beldi (ar : مريم بلدي), (born 20 December 1973 Algiers.) is an Algerian Andalusian classical musician.
+Meriem Beldi (مريم بلدي, born in Algiers) is an Algerian singer and oud player known for her interpretations of Andalusi classical music and Algerian chaabi.

-Life
+Life and career

-She comes from a family of Arab-Andalusian music lovers.
-At the age of six, she attended an Arab-Andalusian music concert with her mother, featuring Farid Bensensa, her future mentor.
-Who later taught her music theory at the prestigious Andalusian music school El Mossilia El Djazairia in Algiers, and whose masters were Sid Ahmed Serri and Sid Ali Benmerabet.
+Beldi comes from a family of Arab-Andalusian music lovers.
+At the age of six, she attended an Arab-Andalusi music concert with her mother, featuring Farid Bensensa, her future mentor.
+He later taught her music theory at the Moussilia El Djazairia music school in Algiers, whose other senior musicians were Sid Ahmed Serri and Sid Ali Benmerabet.

-After a brief career as a flight attendant at Air Algeria, she recorded a total of three albums.
-The first entitled "There's Rache el faten" recorded in 2001, consists of two parts: "Inkilabet Zidane" with a style of Constantine, and the second entitled Nouba Hassine directed by Nacer Dhinne Benmerabet, recorded in 2002 in the prestigious studio Bouabdelah Zerouki.
+After a brief career as a flight attendant at Air Algérie, she recorded her first three albums.
+The first, entitled "Y'a Rache el faten", consists of two parts: "Inkilabet Zidane" in the musical style of Constantine, and the second entitled Nouba Hassine directed by Nacer Dhinne Benmerabet, recorded in the studio of Bouabdelah Zerouki.
+After a nine years artistic absence to raise a family, she returned with a new and third album "Zidane Nouba", which was recorded in Paris and released first in Algiers on 27 December 2014.

-After a nine years absence to raise a family, she returned with a new and third album "Zidane Nouba", was recorded in Paris and released first in Algiers, 27 December 2014.
+Beldi has participated as a singer in several concerts in Algeria and abroad, including two in 1998 at the Lisbon World Exhibition in Portugal and in 2003 during the Year of Algeria in France.

-She participated as a singer in several concerts in Algeria and abroad, including two in 1998 at the Lisbon World Exhibition in 2003, and in Portugal during the Year of Algeria in France.
+She has also recorded songs in the Algerian subgenre chaabi, which she performed in 2019 in Ivry-sur-Seine, France.